z-purr/x402-api-gateway/README.md

 - Verify your wallet has USDC approval set
 - Make sure the payment amount matches ($0.10)
 - If signature verification fails, review the logged invalid reason and confirm the client signed the latest payment requirements
-- For settlement errors, ensure `PRIVATE_KEY` (and optionally `RPC_URL`) are set, or integrate a custom settlement flow tailored to your infrastructure
+- For settlement errors, confirm the facilitator is reachable and that any `FACILITATOR_URL` / `FACILITATOR_API_KEY` settings are correct

 ### OpenAI rate limits